 The two new pupil latrine blocks have sewage tanks that can be emptied – instead of a traditional deep earth pit which will eventually fill up and become unusable.

 Vegetables grown in the school gardens are used in meals at the school, reducing food costs and improving nutrition at the same time.
-Fruit trees are being planted in the school grounds for the same purpose.
+Fruit trees planted in the school grounds serve the same purpose.

 The school boda-boda costs less to run than paying for taxi bike fares on a regular basis.

-The new school kitchen is being planned with fuel efficient stoves – better for the environment and for the cook’s health, as well as requiring less wood.
+A school kitchen has been built with fuel efficient stoves – better for the environment and for the cook’s health, as well as requiring less wood.

 Funding Sustainability Projects

 Many of these projects require capital expenditure, which can be hard to fund.
-We are looking to develop relationships with businesses and organisations who able able to offer matched funding programmes, lump sums donations and/or support us on an ongoing basis as we work through our sustainability plans for the school.
-If you can help, or know anyone who can help, we would love to talk with you.
+We would like to develop additional relationships with businesses and organisations who able able to offer matched funding programmes, lump sums donations and/or support us on an ongoing basis as we work through our sustainability plans for the school.
+If you can help, or know anyone who can help, we would love to talk with you!

 Tags: financial sustainability, planning for self sustainability, Uphill Junior School